scipy-conference/scipy_proceedings/papers/blaine_mooers/blaine_mooers.rst

   There is a save button at the bottom to add the new snippet to the current library.

  The GUI from elyra-code-snippet extension for the creation of new snippets.
-The Learn more link takes the user to the documentation on Read-the-docs. :label:`newElyraSnip`
+The Learn more link takes the user to the documentation on Read-the-docs.

 ..